ncatlab/nlab-content/pages/1/0/2/1/1201/content.md

 Since the axiom of foundation is about pure sets, there seems little point to it in a [[structural set theory]].
 However, it does have a structural consequence: every set $S$ is the underlying set of elements of a well-founded model for a pure set (in any of the ways described at [[pure set]]).
 If one assumes the [[axiom of choice]], however, then this statement follows from the [[well-ordering theorem]], since in that case $S$ is the underlying set of a model for a von Neumann [[ordinal number]].
 But the axiom of foundation has no stronger structural consequence, since this statement already suffices to ensure that a model of structural set theory can be reconstructed from the material set theory consisting of its well-founded pure sets.

-That this statement the correct structural version of antifoundation may be justified by appeal to the [[material-structural adjunction]].
+That this statement is the correct structural version of antifoundation may be justified by appeal to the [[material-structural adjunction]].

 category: foundational axiom